-In order to take advantage of the state Metropolitan Redevelopment Code, §§ 3-60A-1, et seq. ("MR Code"), NMSA 1978, the City of Albuquerque passed the Metropolitan Redevelopment Agency Ordinance, §§ 14-8-4-1, et seq., ROA 1994 ("MRA Ordinance").
+In order to take advantage of the state Metropolitan Redevelopment Code, §§ 3-60A-1, et seq., NMSA 1978, the City of Albuquerque passed the Metropolitan Redevelopment Agency Ordinance, §§ 14-8-4-1, et seq., ROA 1994 ("MRA Ordinance").
 The MR Code requires that a geographical area be declared "a blighted area" and there be a finding that the rehabilitation, conservation, redevelopment or development, or a combination thereof, in the designated area is necessary in the interest of the public health, safety, morals or welfare of the residents before a municipality can exercise the powers conferred by the MR Code.
 (MR Code, § 3-60A-7, NMSA 1978).
 The Albuquerque City Council has reserved to itself the power to declare an area blighted, through the MRA Ordinance. (§ 14-8-4-3 (A), ROA 1994).
 However, in creating the Albuquerque Development Commission ("ADC") as an advisory body and designating it the board of commissioners for the MRA, it is appropriate for the City Council to look to the ADC for recommendations regarding the existence, extent and eligibility of appropriate areas of the City to be declared blighted (§ 14-8-6-2 (C), ROA 1994).
 This designation report is submitted pursuant to this function of the ADC.

-This designation report regarding the proposed boundary for the East Downtown Metropolitan Redevelopment Area ("Area", "MR Area" or "East Downtown Area") is based on an analysis of the existing conditions in the MR Area, conversations with local stakeholders, a meeting with the East Downtown Neighborhood Association Board of Directors on March 7, 2019 and from public input received at a community meeting held on April 11, 2019.
+This designation report regarding the proposed boundary expansion and renaming for the East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area is based on an analysis of the existing conditions in the Proposed Area, conversations with local stakeholders, a meeting with the East Downtown Neighborhood Association Board of Directors on March 7, 2019 and from public input received at a community meeting held on April 11, 2019.

-As shown in Figure 1, the proposed boundary of the MR Area generally includes properties not zoned for single family residential uses along the Central Avenue corridor between Broadway Boulevard and Oak Street, along the east side of Broadway Boulevard between Coal Avenue and Roma, and along Dr. Martin Luther King Jr. Avenue between Broadway Boulevard and Interstate 25.
+As shown in Figure 1, the boundary of the Proposed Area generally includes properties not zoned for single family residential uses along the Central Avenue corridor between Broadway Boulevard and Oak Street, along the east side of Broadway Boulevard between Coal Avenue and Lomas Boulevard, and along Dr. Martin Luther King Jr. Avenue between Broadway Boulevard and Interstate 25.

-It is the opinion of Metropolitan Redevelopment Agency ("MRA") staff that the proposed MR Area would benefit from being designated as a Metropolitan Redevelopment Area.
-As outlined further in this Designation Report, staff believes the current conditions of the MR Area do indeed meet the requirements of a "blighted area" under the State of New Mexico Redevelopment Code 3-60A-4.
+It is the opinion of MRA staff that the Proposed Area that will be included in the expansion will benefit from being designated as a Metropolitan Redevelopment Area.
+As outlined further in this Designation Report, staff believes the current conditions of the Proposed Area do indeed meet the requirements of a "blighted area" under the State of New Mexico Redevelopment Code 3-60A-4.

-The recommendation of the Metropolitan Redevelopment Agency Staff is to approve the proposed boundary of the East Downtown Metropolitan Redevelopment Area.
-Following the approval of the MR Area boundary, MRA staff can develop a Metropolitan Redevelopment Area Plan to address the conditions of slum and blight that exist, with the goals of promoting new real estate development activity, improving the conditions for businesses to thrive and to improve the overall health, safety and economic activity within the East Downtown Metropolitan Redevelopment Area.
+The recommendation of the Metropolitan Redevelopment Agency staff is to approve the proposed boundary expansion and renaming of the OAHS MR Area to the East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area, as refelcted in this report.
+Following the approval of the major expansion to the OAHS MR Area boundary, MRA staff can develop a Metropolitan Redevelopment Area Plan to address the conditions of slum and blight that exist, with the goals of promoting new real estate development activity, improving the conditions for businesses to thrive and to improve the overall health, safety and economic activity within the East Downtown/Huning Highlands/South Martineztown Metropolitan Redevelopment Area.